-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Employment assistance is provided to an individual to help the individual locate paid employment in the community and includes:
+Employment assistance is provided to a member to help the member locate paid employment in the community and includes:

-identifying an individual's employment preferences, job skills, and requirements for a work setting and work conditions;
+identifying a member's employment preferences, job skills and requirements for a work setting and work conditions;

-locating prospective employers offering employment compatible with an individual's identified preferences, skills and requirements; and
+locating prospective employers offering employment compatible with a member's identified preferences, skills and requirements; and

-contacting a prospective employer on behalf of an individual and negotiating the individual's employment.
+contacting a prospective employer on behalf of a member and negotiating the member’s employment.

-In the state of Texas, this service is not available to individuals receiving waiver services under a program funded under Section 110 of the Rehabilitation Act of 1973.
-Documentation is maintained in the individual’s record that the service is not available to the individual under a program funded under the Individuals with Disabilities Education Act (20 U.S.C. §1401 et seq.).
+In the state of Texas, this service is not available to members receiving waiver services under a program funded under Section 110 of the Rehabilitation Act of 1973.
+Documentation is maintained in the member's record that the service is not available to the member under a program funded under the Individuals with Disabilities Education Act (20 U.S.C. §1401 et seq.).

-An employment assistance service provider must satisfy one of these options:
+An employment assistance service provider’s credentials must satisfy one of these options:

 Option 1: